Gain access to personalized product screening, the best pricing, rewards, and more!

 What is Acephate?

 Acephate provides systemic control in plants with a long-lasting residual.
 Acephate is formulated as granules that dissolve quickly in water to form a spray solution.
-It is also available as an aerosol formulation for control of cockroaches and other structural pests and a granular insecticide for fire ant and harvester ant control.
+It is also available as an aerosol formulation for controlling cockroaches and other structural pests and a granular insecticide for fire ant and harvester ant control.

 How Does Acephate Work?